UANATACA/TSA-REPO/tsa_gui.md

 ## Authentication

-The service requires an Uanataca Billing account.
+The service requires a Uanataca **Billing account**.
 Billing credentials are composed by username and password.

 # Workflow

-## Hash Generation

-Creation of a .tsq digest output value using a hash algorithm for timestamping.
-The original document is not sent to the server.
+Timestamp service process involves the following 3 steps:

+> STEP 1: Hash generation

+The original document is not sent to the TSA service.
+Instead is sent a hash of the document to the service.
+The hash doesn't contain document information.
+The timestamp request .tsq digest output value is created using a SHA512 hash algorithm.

 **Example**